ExtensionEngine/tech-guide/recipes/docker-image-guide.md

 - From the install phase we are copying only the node_modules folder in order to keep the final Docker image minimal.
+- The default Docker behavior is that copied files are owned by `root`.
+  By specifying `--chown=node:node` we are telling that `node_modules` files will be owned by `node` user instead of `root`.
+  `node` is the least privileged user and by selecting it, we are limiting the number of actions an attacker can do in case our application gets compromised.

 12. `COPY --chown=node:node ./index.js .`